rich-hart/presentation_notes/pres.md

 *  Standardized formatting
 *  Meaningful use of variables names and functions
-*  Clear seperation of tasks
+*  Seperation of tasks
-*  Code translates clearly into english
+*  Code that translates into english

 ### Example